brainlid/langchain/README.md

 The online documentation can [found here](https://hexdocs.pm/langchain).

+## Demo

+Check out the [demo project](https://github.com/brainlid/langchain_demo) that you can download and review.

 ## Relationship with JavaScript and Python LangChain

 This library is written in [Elixir](https://elixir-lang.org/) and intended to be used with Elixir applications.
-The original libraries are [LangChain JS](https://js.langchain.com/) and [LangChain Python](https://python.langchain.com/).
+The original libraries are [LangChain JS/TS](https://js.langchain.com/) and [LangChain Python](https://python.langchain.com/).

 The JavaScript and Python projects aim to integrate with each other as seamlessly as possible.
 The intended integration is so strong that that all objects (prompts, LLMs, chains, etc) are designed in a way where they can be serialized and shared between the two languages.